waleedlugod/obsidian_notes/Ateneo/Year 2/Sem 2/HISTO 12/Paths to Kalayaan/The Sakdalista Party and its Activities.md

 Independence would alleviate distressing social and economic conditions; and bring dignity to Filipinos to enjoy their own culture.

 Despite the success of the Sakdalista Party, Quezon still won the overwhelming vote.
-Due to the passage of the Tydings-McDuffie Act ([[Independence Missions and the 1935 Philippine Elections]]), Quezon's "Antis" occupied a majority of the Lower Houses.
+Due to the passage of the Tydings-McDuffie Act ([[(L) Independence Missions and the 1935 Philippine Elections]]), Quezon's "Antis" occupied a majority of the Lower Houses.
 Now a major player of national politics, the party wanted to reposition itself and sever its ties to the "subversive secret organization" of the disbanded Tanggulan Society whom their power originated.
 They also wanted to disassociate themselves from the outlawed Communist Party who they allied themselves with for a time.
 They declared they were neither pro-Communist nor pro-Tanggulan Society, and wanted to present their activities as lawful.